gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 #### June 10th, 2020

+I'm not really sure how this happened but I am now in a position where I have to pay out of pocket for further treatment.

 > Hi Greg,
 >
 > Thank you kindly for returning the signed closure report and confirming you would be able to pay out of pocket.
 I do hope that VAC are able to reimburse Dr ███████ soon.